-Tuskys: is focusing this year on staff welfare and streamlining customer service delivery through deployment of digital platforms for e-commerce.
+Tuskys: is focusing this year on staff welfare and streamlining customer service delivery through the deployment of digital platforms for e-commerce.
 Shareholders are also trying to settle issues in readiness for a listing at the NSE by 2018.

 Uchumi: Is under new management and, once again, in search of a restructuring deal that involves working with suppliers, sale of assets (such as Ngong Road and Langata branches) and a share sale to a new anchor investor for about Kshs 5 billion.
-This has been complicated by some suppliers who sued to wind up the company, but talks are ongoing with the government, and it appears that majority of the suppliers will agree to convert Kshs 1.8 billion of the dent owed to them into equity at Uchumi.
+This has been complicated by some suppliers who sued to wind up the company, but talks are ongoing with the government, and it appears that majority of the suppliers will agree to convert Kshs 1.8 billion of the debt owed to them into equity at Uchumi.

 Finally, suppliers, have complained about delayed payments by supermarkets retail chains.
-This was highlighted in letter from the Kenya Association of Manufacturers (KAM) to Tuskys, Nakumatt and Naivas.
+This was highlighted in a letter from the Kenya Association of Manufacturers (KAM) to Tuskys, Nakumatt and Naivas.

 $1 = Kshs 100